June 8, 2023

 Image 01: Sodium Butyrates

 The fermentation of dietary fibres by bacteria in the colon produces butyric acid.
-This naturally occurring fatty acids is found in butter, ghee and animal fats.
+These naturally occurring fatty acids is found in butter, ghee and animal fats.
 The amounts of sodium butyrate naturally occurring in these foods is relatively low.

 The potential health benefits of sodium butyrate have gained much attention in both scientific research and the healthcare industry.
 It is essential for many physiological processes.